Volunteer with Wild ARC - BC SPCA

 Wild ARC Wildlife Transport volunteer

-Our events and fundraising team position description (PDF) and outreach team position description (PDF) has all the volunteer details.
+Our outreach team position description (PDF) has all the volunteer details.

 Humane education team

-There’s so much potential for young wildlife-lovers to make a difference.
-Teaching them how they can help, and introducing them to the wildlife in their own backyard, is an important first step.
-Our Humane Educators are in high demand to deliver our interactive presentations to local schools.
+There’s so much potential for wildlife-lovers to make a difference.
+Teaching people how they can help, and introducing them to the wildlife in their own backyard, is an important first step.
+Our Humane Education volunteers deliver presentations to adult audiences and also work with BC SPCA humane educators who are in high demand to deliver our programs and interactive presentations to local schools.

 Our humane education team position description (PDF) has all the volunteer details.